DanGrund/build-your-own-backend/README.md

 <code>GET</code>/api/v1/users

-* this little return you a JSON array of all the users
+* this little guy'll return you a JSON array of all the users

 <code>POST</code>/api/v1/users